 Given these alarming statistics, the chances that a family member or you will be the victim of medical malpractice is quite high.
 The consequences can be devastating if your doctor makes an error—such as operating on the wrong body part or missing a diagnosis of cancer.
 Obtaining the compensation you deserve—and equally important, justice—can be impossible if you do not have an experienced medical malpractice attorney fighting for you who understands what you must prove to win one of these complex, disputed claims.

-Importance of the Medical Standard of Care in Georgia Medical Malpractice Cases
+Importance of the Medical Standard of Care in Virginia Medical Malpractice Cases

 You must show that your health care professional violated the medical standard of care and that you were injured as a result in order to win or settle your medical malpractice claim.
 What is the medical standard of practice?
 The medical standard of care is the accepted medical standard of care that all medical professionals in a given medical field must follow.
 Although the medical treatments patients are given may be different, they must all receive the same medical standard of care for their condition.

 Which Medical Professionals Could Be Liable to You for Medical Malpractice?

 Many medical professionals could be involved in your medical care and could take actions that caused you harm and that violate the medical standard of care for your treatment.
 If you suspect a medical error occurred that has worsened your medical condition or caused you to suffer another injury, one of these professionals could be responsible:

 - Doctors.
 While many doctors do not make mistakes, others can commit malpractice if they fail to read a medical test properly, make diagnostic errors, prescribe wrong medications or ones that a patient is allergic to, make surgical errors, or make one of many other mistakes.